rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Minimize the admission of root containers (Not Scored)
 <details>
 <summary>Rationale</summary>
 Containers may run as any Linux user.
-Containers which run as the root user, whilst constrained by Container Runtime security features still have a escalated likelihood of container breakout.
+Containers which run as the root user, whilst constrained by Container Runtime security features still have an escalated likelihood of container breakout.

 Ideally, all containers should run as a defined non-UID 0 user.